-Michael Rypka opened the first Torchy’s in a food trailer and now there are 30 restaurants plus a food trailer park.
+Michael Rypka opened the first Torchy’s in a food trailer and now there are 50 restaurants across the country.
 The green chili queso and homemade chips at Torchy’s are so good that I sometimes skip the tacos completely and just order the queso and chips.
 Torchy’s queso is topped with fresh guacamole, queso fresco, cilantro and diablo hot sauce and is a must try dish.

 Kerbey Lane Café

 Kerbey Lane is one of Austin’s most iconic restaurants.
 The 24 hour diner offers a few different kinds of queso (including a fantastic vegan queso), but I recommend the Kerbey Queso.
 One word: guacamole.

 Magnolia Café is open 24 hours, so you can visit one of their locations any time you have a queso craving.
 My older brother worked at Magnolia's South Congress location while he was a University of Texas student, so I have been eating the famous Magnolia Mud (queso with black beans) since the 1990s.

 Opened in 1952, Matt’s El Rancho has been a local favorite for a long time.
 This is the place Longhorn fans gather before the night games and after the day games.
 It drips of tradition, as well as the legendary Bob Armstrong queso with chips.